-The qualified right to silence is problematic, it requires explanation (Skinns et al. 2017).
-Police officers do not always fully understand it fully themselves, and so would struggle to reword/ simplify/ explain (Blackstock et al., 2014).
+The qualified right to silence is problematic, it requires explanation (Skinns, Wooff & Sprawson, 2017).
+Police officers do not always fully understand it themselves, and so would struggle to reword/simplify/explain (Blackstock et al., 2014).
 The verbal delivery of the caution has also been found to be problematic; rather than being intentional difficulties in understanding could result from the flat monotone delivery which then does not impart the importance or the meaning (Kemp, 2018b).
-This is compounded by the fact that neurodivergent adults and those with specific learning difficulties are known to 'mask' as are often ashamed of their difficulties, and so when asked if they understand will agree that they do, when in fact they do not.
+This is compounded by the fact that neurodivergent adults and those with specific learning difficulties are known to 'mask' as they are often ashamed of their difficulties, and so when asked if they understand will agree that they do, when in fact they do not.

-The language used in police interviews is often particularly complex, alternating between informal conversation and formal verbal communication which makes use of a legal terms and jargon (Oxburgh et al. 2010).
-The complexity of language within a custody setting is compounded by a potential for the interviewee to be undergoing an elevated level of environmental distress (Skinns and Wooff 2021).
+The language used in police interviews is often particularly complex, alternating between informal conversation and formal verbal communication which makes use of legal terms and jargon (Oxburgh, Myklebust & Grant, 2010).
+The complexity of language within a custody setting is compounded by a potential for the interviewee to be undergoing an elevated level of environmental distress (Skinns & Wooff, 2021).

-The risks of SLCN in terms of potential detriment to justice outcomes were explored by Coles et al. (2017) and include: being agreeable to things not fully understood, making uninformed choices which may lead to inappropriate admission or sentencing, and jeopardising compliance with conditions/court processes, particularly given that those with SLCN are less likely to indicate whether they have understood or ask to for clarification (Lanz 2009).
-SLCN can also impact how a person's demeanour and engagement style is perceived, by hindering how capably they can build the rapport and relationships required in forensic settings (LaVigne and Van Rybroek 2011).
-The potential effect of such presentations includes a person being misperceived as reluctant to participate in proceedings (Snow and Powell 2004).
-Similarly, difficulties altering communication for their audience (e.g., knowing how to speak to a friend vs the magistrate) risks a person's engagement style being misinterpreted as boredom, rudeness, disrespect or even a lack of cooperation and concern (Snow and Powell 2004), which in turn may influence sentencing.
+The risks of SLCN in terms of potential detriment to justice outcomes were explored by Coles et al. (2017) and include: being agreeable to things not fully understood, making uninformed choices which may lead to inappropriate admission or sentencing and jeopardising compliance with conditions/court processes, particularly given that those with SLCN are less likely to indicate whether they have understood or ask for clarification (Lanz, 2009).
+SLCN can also impact how a person's demeanour and engagement style is perceived, by hindering how capably they can build the rapport and relationships required in forensic settings (LaVigne & Van Rybroek, 2011).
+The potential effect of such presentations includes a person being misperceived as reluctant to participate in proceedings (Snow & Powell, 2004).
+Similarly, difficulties altering communication for their audience (e.g., knowing how to speak to a friend versus the magistrate) risks a person's engagement style being misinterpreted as boredom, rudeness, disrespect or even a lack of co-operation and concern (Snow & Powell, 2004), which in turn may influence sentencing.

-In terms of the measures implemented to reduce recidivism - such as education and interventions to reduce risk - active participation on the part of the person with SLCN is required.
-Because these programmes rely heavily on the use of verbal communication, people with a limited speech, language and communication ability are disadvantaged (Kelder et al. 2014).
-There is a risk of longer prison stays, recall to prison from release on licence, re-offending, and deterioration of physical and emotional well-being if individual support needs are not identified and met.
+THE HOWARD JOURNAL OF CRIME AND JUSTICE In terms of the measures implemented to reduce recidivism - such as education and interventions to reduce risk - active participation on the part of the person with SLCN is required.
+Because these programmes rely heavily on the use of verbal communication, people with a limited speech, language and communication ability are disadvantaged (Kelder, Holá & van Wijk, 2014).
+There is a risk of longer prison stays, recall to prison from release on licence, reoffending and deterioration of physical and emotional well-being if individual support needs are not identified and met.

-People with a SLCN have a higher-than-average chance of being convicted than those without such a need and in turn are more likely to reoffend.
-With regards to release and reoffending, the Ministry of Justice (MOJ) have identified that 62.7% of adults who are released from a custodial sentence will go on to reoffend within 12 months (MOJ 2020).
-The MOJ also suggest that such reoffending has social and economic costs of somewhere in the region of £16.7 billion (MOJ 2019).
-There is then an economic argument that SLCN should receive a greater focus in the criminal justice system alongside the arguments made here regarding access to justice as a significant financial saving may be made if engagement with support and services for those with SLCN can be improved.
+People with SLCN have a higher-than-average chance of being convicted than those without such a need and in turn are more likely to reoffend.
+With regards to release and reoffending, the Ministry of Justice (MoJ) has identified that 62.7% of adults who are released from a custodial sentence will go on to reoffend within twelve months (Ministry of Justice, 2020).
+The MoJ also suggests that such reoffending has social and economic costs of somewhere in the region of £16.7 billion (Ministry of Justice, 2019).
+There is then an economic argument that SLCN should receive a greater focus in the criminal justice system alongside the arguments made here regarding access to justice, as a significant financial saving may be made if engagement with support and services for those with SLCN can be improved.